Which State Is the Grand Canyon In?

 How Far is the Grand Canyon from Phoenix?

-• The distance from Phoenix to the Grand Canyon depends on which rim you are traveling to.
-The South Rim, which is part of the Grand Canyon National Park, is the closest location to Phoenix, Arizona.
-The drive is approximately 224 miles, and takes around three and a half hours.
+- The distance from Phoenix to the Grand Canyon depends on which rim you are traveling to.
+The South Rim is the closest location to Phoenix, Arizona.
+The drive is approximately 224 miles and takes around three and a half hours.